jgaskins/opentelemetry/README.md

 ### Integrations

-You enable integrations simply by requiring them.
+You enable many integrations simply by requiring them.
 They will be instrumented automatically.

 ```crystal
 # Load the integration for the crystal-lang/crystal-db shard